Infection of the liver is known as Hepatitis.

 <5% of otherwise healthy persons who are infected as adults will develop chronic infection;

-20–30% of adults who are chronically infected will develop cirrhosis and/or liver cancer.
+20–30% of chronically infected adults will develop cirrhosis and liver cancer.

 Get help